-Several weeks ago I declared an end to my Friday bird anatomy series but I found this interesting diagram so here's an unscheduled lesson.
+Several weeks ago I declared an end to my Friday bird anatomy series but this interesting diagram has prompted an unscheduled lesson.

 Field of view is the angular extent of vision at any given moment.
 It's basically "all you can see without moving your eyes."